jsingh050/ridge_regression_forecast/README.md

 ## Project Summary
 This project utilizes historical sales data from 2010 to 2018 to develop a ridge regression model for predicting Jeep Wrangler's monthly sales.
 The model incorporates economic and search-related indicators such as the unemployment rate, Wrangler-related Google search queries, and Consumer Price Index (CPI) indices.

 By implementing ridge regression, we introduce regularization to prevent overfitting and enhance the model’s generalizability.
-After tuning the regularization parameter (lambda, \( \lambda \)), the optimized model is used to predict future Wrangler sales based on new feature values.
+After tuning the regularization parameter lambda, the optimized model is used to predict future Wrangler sales based on new feature values.

 ## Why This Project is Important
 Accurate sales prediction is crucial for automobile manufacturers and dealers to make data-driven decisions regarding production, marketing, and resource allocation.
 Jeep can leverage this model to: